daos-stack/daos/docs/admin/deployment.md

 ### Agent Certificate Generation

-The DAOS security framework relies on SSL certificates to authenticate the DAOS deamon processes, as well as the DAOS administrators who run the `dmg` command.
+The DAOS security framework relies on SSL certificates to authenticate the DAOS daemon processes, as well as the DAOS administrators who run the `dmg` command.
 Refer to [Certificate Generation](https://docs.daos.io/v2.0/admin/deployment/?h=gen_#certificate-configuration) for details on creating the necessary certificates.